 If you think that you're suffering age discrimination at work, you should talk to your employer, explaining why you feel discriminated against.
 If necessary, put your complaint in writing.
 An employee representative (such as a trade union official) may be able to help you.

 If this doesn't help, you may need to make a complaint using your employer's grievance procedure.
 If your employer doesn't have a grievance procedure, you should set out your complaint in a letter and hand it to your line manager.
 If your line manager is the problem, then hand your letter to your HR manager or your line manager's supervisor.
 Your employer should then arrange a grievance meeting with you.
 If the outcome of the meeting is unsatisfactory, you have the right to appeal to a manager who was not previously involved in your grievance.
-For more information, see our articles on grievance procedures in.
+For more information, see our articles on inin England, Wales and Scotland.

 If you're unhappy with the outcome of your appeal, you can apply to an Employment Tribunal.
 You must however obtain legal advice before taking this step.
 An application must be brought within three months of the act of discrimination taking place.
 If the discrimination extends over a period, you must bring your claim within 3 months from the end of that period.